 Todaiji guardianNARA (30 minutes by train from Osaka and Kyoto) was once the capital of Japan and is even older than Kyoto.
 When Nara was at its peak, 1,200 years ago, it was spread out over a much larger area than it is today.
 Many of the magnificent palaces and temples have disappeared, but some structures remain in their original scenic surroundings and are wonderfully preserved as museums.

+Nara is regarded as the birthplace of Japan's spiritual traditions and was the capital of the earliest known Japanese dynasty.
+Founded in the year 710, it contains some of the oldest and most famous art treasures in the country, including the Great Buddha of the Todaiji Temple, housed in the world's largest wooden building, and Horyuji Temple, the world’s oldest wooden structure.
+Five-story Kofuku-ji pagoda is one of many beautiful Buddhist temples that can be visited.
+Hundreds of tame deer roam freely and beg to be fed at Nara Park.
 In 1998, eight Nara sights were declared UNESCO World Heritage Sites: Todaiji Temple, Kofukuji Temple, Kasuga Taisha Shrine, the virgin Kasusayama Forest, Gangoji Temple, Yakushiji Temple, Toshodaiji Temple and the Heijokyu ruins. area.
 Todaiji Temple, Kofukuji Temple and Kasuga Taisha Shrine are in 502-hectare Nara Park.

 Separated from Osaka and Kyoto by hills and mountains running north to west and then south, Modern Nara is a typical small Japanese city with about 350,000 people.
 The nice thing about Nara, compared to Kyoto, is that the main places of interest are fairly concentrated and can easily be reached by train and explored on foot and have some distance between them and urban Nara.
 In the rural areas outside of Nara city are a number of ancient tombs, ruins and other historical relics.
 Many of these can be reached by train from Nara Station.

 History of Nara

+The Nara Period (A.D.
+710-794) began with the completion of initial construction of Heijo (Nara), Japan's first true capital and first true city, in 710.
+Before Nara was made the capital the capital was changed with each new emperor so that he would not jinxed by the death of his predecessor.
 In 710, when the capital of Japan was moved 18.4 kilometer from Fujiwara-kyo to present-day Nara city, a unprecedented construction boom ensued.
 The temples Yakushji, Asuakdera (now Gangoji) and Daikandaiji (now Daianji) were moved to the new sites and Kofukiji was built by Fujiwara Fuhito, the nobleman who orchestrated the move to Nara.

 The Imperial family resided in Heijo and gradually extended their authority over the country.
 Early governments at Nara, and later Kyoto, were modeled after the Chinese imperial government, with a civil service system, and a court and nobles underneath the emperor.
 Initially Buddhism was promoted, especially by Emperor Shomu, who ordered the construction of Todaiji Temple and Daibutsi (Great Buddha) in Nara, and issued a decree for the construction of state Buddhist temples in each province.